TimurKr/zimmer-context/README.md

 - `createStoreSlice` to define your slices
 - `createGlobalStoreContext` to use your slices and get your `ContextProvider` and `useStoreContext` hook to use the store

-I felt there was too much boilerplate when using zustand with immer and persits, especially as my projects grew, so I created this package.
+I felt there was too much boilerplate when using zustand with immer and persist, especially as my projects grew, so I created this package.
 Everything is fully typed and as simple as possible.

 #### 1. Creating slices